thunderbird/webext-docs/tabs.rst

          :name: [``active``]
          :type: (boolean)

-         Whether the tab should be active.
+         Set this to :value:`true`, if the tab should be active.
 Does not affect whether the window is focused (see :ref:`windows.update`).
+Setting this to false has no effect.

       .. api-member::
          :name: [``url``]
          :type: (string)

          A URL to navigate the tab to.
+Only applicable for :value:`content` tabs and active :value:`mail` tabs.